RegulatorySignals

 Lovable and similar AI code generators (v0, Bolt, Replit) generate working code fast.
 What they don't do by default is enforce security invariants — ownership checks on API routes, row-level policies on database tables, or credential isolation between environments.

-The four most common Lovable security vulnerabilities
+The five most common Lovable security vulnerabilities

 1. IDOR — Missing ownership checks on API routes